G’day, forex mates!

-Details reveal that a net of 11,500 workers found full-time work, which, unfortunately, wasn’t enough to offset the 15,400 decline in part-time jobs.
-Still, full-time job gains are preferable to increases in part-time work, as the former represents more steady income for consumers.
+Details reveal that a net of 11,500 workers found full-time work, which, unfortunately, wasn’t enough to offset the 15,400 declines in part-time jobs.
+Still, full-time job gains are preferable to increases in part-time work, as the former represents a more steady income for consumers.

 What is the market expecting this time?

 - Employment change: +15.2K expected vs. -3.9K previous

 - Jobless rate expected to go back up from 5.6% to 5.7%